Seniors Project - S3 through S6

 This is an extremely demanding project in that students are expected to not only attend weekly tutoring sessions and the trials, but also to carry out a great deal of work outwith these times and to submit documents (via the website) timeously.

 This is being trialed in Edinburgh, and if successful, will be rolled out to other regions in Scotland, although some schools have already asked for Skype type access for this year (being considered).
-This year we have been extremely fortunate to have two advocates who will tutors legal studies and two lecturers (one from St Andrews University and the other Dundee) to teach neuroscience.
-Both courses will run for eight weeks.
+This year we have been extremely fortunate to have two advocates who will tutors legal studies.
+The course will run for eight weeks.

 Students do not have to be enrolled in the Mock Court Programme to take part in the Studies Programme

-Following the very successful trip to the Hague in January 2018, where a selected team were taken to compete against some 13 other countries, the Charity are keen to embark on further international programmes, where by inviting countries here or visiting abroad.
-At the time of writing, we are in the process of taking students to New York to compete with an American Team in their Federal Courts.
+Following the very successful trip to the Hague in January 2018, where a selected team were taken to compete against some 13 other countries, and the trip to New York to compete in the first ever Trans-Atlantic Competition in the Federal Courts, we would like to return the favour to the schools we meet along the way.